EddMarwa/CodeQuest/README.md

 The output section displays the result of the executed code.
 If the code runs successfully, the output or result is shown in this section.
 If there are errors in the code, the output section will not display any results, indicating that the code needs to be corrected.

+#Code Examples<br>
+At this time, the Code Quest application does not include predefined code examples or sample projects.
+However, users can start exploring and experimenting with their own JavaScript code using the built-in code editor, run code button, and output section.
+We plan to add sample code examples and use cases in future updates to help users get started quickly and see practical applications of JavaScript.